 In off mode, power is removed completely, and no state is retained.
-To avoid losing data, the cores within the cluster, and the cluster itself must first be taken out of coherence.
+To avoid losing data, the DSU cleans and invalidates the L3 cache before taking the cluster out of coherence.

 The DSU supports clock, voltage, and power domains that can be controlled by external logic.
-The cluster, in conjunction with power management software, gives operating requirement hints to an external power controller.
+The cluster, along with power management software, gives operating requirement hints to an external power controller.
 The power controller is responsible for coordinating power management with the rest of the SoC, switching and isolating power and voltage domains, and controlling clock gating cells.